quickfixgo/traderui/README.md

 ## About
-This repo contains an example of a quickfix Initiator service with a web UI that can interact with a quickfix Acceptor service and transmit common FIX messages back and forth.
+This repo contains an example of a [quickfix/go](https://github.com/quickfixgo/quickfix) Initiator service with a web UI that can interact with a quickfix Acceptor service and transmit common FIX messages back and forth.
 The messages are assembled and displayed in the UI in a way that will be familiar and informative to those wishing to explore basic quickfix capabilities.
-An acceptor to use as a local counterparty can be found in the [examples repo.](https://github.com/quickfixgo/examples)
+An acceptor to use as a local counterparty can be found in the [examples repo](https://github.com/quickfixgo/examples).

 ## Building the Client
 ```sh